ChrisMayor/D365SwotMatrix/README.md

 Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource.

-Prove that the production build gets really super small (currently ~500kb), even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.
+Proves that the production build gets really super small (currently ~500kb), even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.

 ## Minimum requirements:

-* D365 8.2 / 9.x on premise for the Form-Integration
+* Dynamics 365 8.2 / 9.x on premise or online for form integration (solution / manual currently not available)
-* D365 9.0 for Web Api Integration
+* D365 9.x for Web Api Integration

 ## Demo